The following TMT practice note provides comprehensive and up to date legal information covering:

 See also Practice Note: Corporate transactions for IT lawyers for further discussion of the issues relevant to the IT aspects of corporate transactions.

 Data protection issues are outside the scope of this Practice Note but should also be considered as appropriate.
-For guidance on data protection issues that may arise in a corporate acquisition (including in connection with the IT systems), see Practice Note: The impact of the GDPR on M&A transactions and Precedents: GDPR compliant data protection due diligence enquiries—share purchase and asset purchase, and GDPR compliant data protection warranties—pro-buyer—long form—share purchase agreement and GDPR compliant data protection warranties—pro-buyer—long form—asset purchase agreement.
+For guidance on data protection issues that may arise in a corporate acquisition (including in connection with the IT systems), see Practice Note: The impact of the EU GDPR and UK GDPR on M&A transactions and Precedents: EU GDPR and UK GDPR compliant data protection warranties—pro-buyer—long form—share purchase agreement and EU GDPR and UK GDPR compliant data protection warranties—pro-buyer—long form—asset purchase agreement.

 If acting for the buyer, ascertain at the outset their reasons for wanting to buy the software business.
 These might commonly include: